-Artificial intelligence is undoubtedly revolutionized human lives.
-In fact, PwC found that 55 percent of the customers would wish to get new media recommendations from artificial intelligence (AI).
-This technology accentuates the extent to which we humans have incorporated technology into our personal lives.
+Artificial intelligence is undoubtedly one of the hottest topics.
+PwC found that 55 percent of the customers would wish to get new recommendations from artificial intelligence (AI).

 The ability of artificial intelligence to generate and evaluate data can easily enhance business operations for various industries including travel, restaurants, and hospitality.
 These markets are bound to experience success when they integrate chatbots and machine learning into their marketing strategies or customer experiences.

 To avoid being left out, smaller businesses can take up AI with a good strategy by obtaining insights regarding business AI from larger companies.
 Instead of imitating the latest trends in this new technology space, smaller enterprises ought to take small calculated steps to achieve success with AI adoption.
 Here’s how some three non-tech firms are embracing artificial intelligence (AI) and what to learn from them.

 After integrating with Amazon Alexa in 2017, United Airlines, the third-leading US-based airline, became the first of its kind airline company.
 Through the United skill app, customers were not only able to interact with Alexa but also obtain relevant answers to commonly asked questions about the airline’s domestic flights.
 In response to the success achieved using Amazon Alexa, United Airlines went ahead to integrate with Google’s Home Assistant in a bid to allow its clients to access any updates through their smartphones.

 To join the airline company in its quest to adapt to the rapidly changing consumer behavior, take advantage of Google and Amazon’s AI infrastructure with various tools such as Actions on Google and Alexa Skills on Amazon instead of trying to create yours.
 Both companies also have a professional support team that can guide your company through the AI integration process.